-by Freddy J. Nager, Founder of Atomic Tango LLC + Guy Who Had To Memorize Too Many Formulas…
+by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Had To Memorize Too Many Formulas in Business School…

 “… fear of the unknown and our desire for certainty lead us to throw ourselves into the arms of perceived ‘experts.’ … We trust quantitatively flavored constructs to escort us away from the gloomy reality of unmeasurable uncertainty.” — Pablo Triana, Lecturing Birds on Flying